 Los Angeles County Department of Public Health reports that as of July 8, 2022 probable and confirmed monkeypox cases have risen to 54 in Los Angeles County.
 The number was 47 yesterday.
 On June 29, 2022, there were approximately 30 reported cases of monkeypox in LA County.
 There were only five cases reported on June 16, 2022.
 In California there are 80 reported cases and in the United States there are 351 confirmed cases.

-The City of West Hollywood got the world out earlier this week that the Centers for Disease Control and Prevention (CDC) is tracking multiple monkeypox cases that have been reported in several countries that do not typically report monkeypox infection (view global map), including the United States.
+The City of West Hollywood got the word out earlier this week that the Centers for Disease Control and Prevention (CDC) is tracking multiple monkeypox cases that have been reported in several countries that do not typically report monkeypox infection (view global map), including the United States.
 It is not clear at this time how individuals were exposed to monkeypox, but early data suggests that gay men, bisexual men, and other men who have sex with men (MSM) comprise a high number of cases.
 Anyone, however, in close contact with someone who has monkeypox is at risk.

 Monkeypox is a rare viral infection first identified in 1958.
 In most countries, cases are rarely seen in people who have not traveled to Central or West Africa, where the virus is endemic (regularly found).
 Since May 2022, there has been an uptick in cases among people who have not visited Africa, including in Europe and North America, as well as specifically in California.